gymcode/TicketApp/README.md

 > localhost:5000/favteam/players

 ## Running the application
-since the backend is already runnning, we can now start up the client section To do that we have to execute this command
+since the backend is already runnning, we can now start up the client section.
+To do that we have to execute this command
 ```BASH
 # to start up the client server